Code-Institute-Submissions/SecondMSP-RE/README.md

 • A functional google map with direction from any location of the visitors.

-• Live feed from the instagram handle

 • Users required to fill in the right details eg names, email address.

 Elements on every page

 Navbar:
-• When the user opens the website on mobile, confirm that the navbar is collapsed into a burger icon

-• Click the burger icon, confirm that the navbar list appears are expected.
+• Navigation links to the different sections and the footer.

+• The Name logo returns the visitor to the homepage.

 Footer:
 • Scroll to the bottom of the page, confirm that the footer contents is displayed as expected.